 A couple of weeks ago, I learned that Walt’s struggle had ended.
 I sure wish I had been able to spend more time with him.
 Regrets like that always creep in on such sad occasions.
 I’ll miss Walt, a truly larger than life character.
 Rest in peace, my friend.

 Walt Kubany was born Jan.
 7, 1945, in Natrona Heights, Pennsylvania (outside Pittsburgh), the oldest of five children of the late Walter Millen Kubany and Veronica Louise (Severin) Kubany.
 He graduated from Harbrack High School and attended Pennsylvania State University, where he received his BS in industrial engineering.
+If you want to hire an engineer, to solve technical issues, click here!
 He then joined the Army, served in the Vietnam War and earned a National Defense Service Medal, Vietnam Service Medal and Vietnam Campaign Medal.
 A few years later, he attended the University of Miami, Florida, where he received an MS in management science, operations research.
 Over the years, he worked as a leisure, travel and tourism professional, specializing in marketing, operations and finance.
 He lived the past 40 years in Central and South Florida.
 Walter was a passionate man who enjoyed sports and finances.
 He served as a nationally certified throws official for USA Track and Field and NCAA.
 He is survived by his mother, Veronica; loving wife of 40 years, Sandra; daughters, Kristina (Shaun) Quayle and Karin (Brandon) Crabtree; three granddaughters; sisters, Gayle (David) Hartzell and Linda (James) Duvall; and brothers, Glenn and Greg Kubany.